Leidenfrost effect: Reactive Leidenfrost effect

 Non-volatile materials were discovered in 2015 to also exhibit a 'reactive Leidenfrost effect', whereby solid particles were observed to float above hot surfaces and skitter around erratically.
 Detailed characterization of the reactive Leidenfrost effect was completed for small particles of cellulose (~0.5 mm) on high temperature polished surfaces by high speed photography.
 Cellulose was shown to decompose to short-chain oligomers which melt and wet smooth surfaces with increasing heat transfer associated with increasing surface temperature.
 Above 675 C, cellulose was observed to exhibit transition boiling with violent bubbling and associated reduction in heat transfer.
 Liftoff of the cellulose droplet (depicted at the right) was observed to occur above about 750 C, associated with a dramatic reduction in heat transfer.

 High speed photography of the reactive Leidenfrost effect of cellulose on porous surfaces (macroporous alumina) was also shown to suppress the reactive Leidenfrost effect and enhance overall heat transfer rates to the particle from the surface.
 The new phenomenon of a 'reactive Leidenfrost (RL) effect' was characterized by a dimensionless quantity, (φRL= τconv/τrxn), which relates the time constant of solid particle heat transfer to the time constant of particle reaction, with the reactive Leidenfrost effect occurring for 10−1< φRL< 10+1.
 The reactive Leidenfrost effect with cellulose will occur in numerous high temperature applications with carbohydrate polymers, including biomass conversion to biofuels, preparation and cooking of food, and tobacco use.

 The Leidenfrost effect has also been used as a means to promote chemical change of various organic liquids through their conversion by thermal decomposition into various products.
 Examples include decomposition of ethanol, diethyl carbonate, and glycerol.

 In popular culture

 In Jules Verne's 1876 book Michael Strogoff, the protagonist is saved from being blinded with a hot blade by evaporating tears.

 In the 2009 season 7 finale of MythBusters, "Mini Myth Mayhem", the team demonstrated that a person can wet their hand and briefly dip it into molten lead without injury, using the Leidenfrost effect as the scientific basis.

+In the 4th episode of the 2014 Anime Aldnoah.Zero, The Leidenfrost Effect is invoked when metallic projectiles make contact with an extremely hot plasma, causing the projectiles to veer wildly from their course.
+The tips of these projectiles nigh instantly melt, insulating the following mass of the projectile and creating erratic deviations in flight.
+It must be noted that the scenario may not be entirely plausible to attribute to the Leidenfrost Effect due to the non-standard setup of the masses involved.